 If you take a stroll around downtown Bellingham, you may notice a few outdoor sculptures that catch your eye.
+The City of Bellingham Public Art Collection has cataloged 21 pieces in the downtown area.
+Take a walking tour to see if you can find them all.
 One very popular piece is the Sentinel by T. Ellen Sollod, which is located right outside of Bayou on Bay.

 The City of Bellingham has more than 80 outdoor sculptures and pieces of artwork in its collection and that will only improve.
 In 2015, the Bellingham City Council approved an ordinance requiring the city to set aside funds to be used to integrate artwork into new projects.
 The ordinance requires 1 percent of capital projects that cost at least $2 million to comply.
 That means the already stellar public art in our area will continue to grow as the city does.

-Art is sprinkled throughout the city.
-There is a walkable concentration in the Downtown Arts District.
 As the waterfront continues to be redeveloped additional pieces will be added.
-One of the most recent includes the new reclaimed Waypoint piece that will be a glowing beacon.
+One of the most recent includes the new reclaimed Waypoint piece that is a glowing beacon at night.
 It is a remnant of the downtown waterfront’s history as part of the Georgia Pacific Pulp and Paper Mill.
 The new park that will surround it includes beach access, walking trails and a fantastic view.

 The City of Bellingham acquires, commissions, and has had artists donate these incredible pieces.
 All are available for public viewing year-round.
 The real question is, can you see them all?

 More details can be found here: City Center Outdoor Art